aarushgupta2735/NoC_testing_DAN/README.md

+# A DAN inspired attempt at solving NoC testing

 # Theory:
 1. Why preemption?
 What not have it 1 or 0?
 What's the tradeoff?
     Large p : less subtasks (less total overhead) but more conflicts with other tests